 Recruitment is a competitive marketplace, the economy is growing and high calibre talent are again focused on achieving their career ambitions.
 They are in demand and there is an exciting landscape of organisations with fantastic employer brands waiting to entice them.

-What do I mean by employer nrand?
+What do I mean by employer brand?
 Candidates need to hear your story.
 They need to understand what makes your business tick, your culture, what it is like to work there.
-They need to understand the vision you have for your business, what the journey will involve and how can they help you achieve success.
+They need to understand the vision you have for your business, what the journey will involve and how they can help you achieve success.
 Very few only want a job to go to these days and more and more really want to buy into a company vision.

 I met a renowned SME food manufacturer last month and asked the Managing Director what the vision for the company is.
 He stumbled before replying that they want to sell more of their products through food service.
 This really isn’t a vision and is very unlikely to woo any high calibre talent.
 Do you think this vision would entice the very best talent currently employed by his competitors?